mohabhassan/NightFall/docs/api_server.md

 **IMPORTANT NOTE:** Some variable types are not supported for conversion to JSON, these include:

  - container, an array of listeners, $player for example
- - safe container, an array of listeners, $player
+ - safe container, an array of listeners, $player for example
  - pointer, not usually used in scripts
  - reference, a reference to array, usually not used in scripts